Judge's errors led to environmental assessment order of Grieg fish farm proposal, says N.L. government

-In court documents filed in St. John's, the province says errors made by Judge Gillian Butler led her to order an Environmental Impact Statement for the project.
+In court documents filed in St. John's, the province argues Supreme Court Justice Gillian Butler made errors that led her to order an environmental impact statement (EIS) for the project.

 It's calling on the Newfoundland Court of Appeal to set aside Butler's decision and allow the minister's previous decision to stand.